fieldtrip/website/development/module.md

 {% include image src="/assets/img/development/module/modules-general.png" %}

 The main directory of FieldTrip and the different modules contain high-level functions that are publicly available for the end-user.
 The functionality of the functions within these directories often depends on low-level functions that are not available for the end-user and are stored in so-called private directories.
-Some of the module directories are shared with other open-source MATLAB toolboxes.
+Some of the module directories are shared with other open source MATLAB toolboxes.

 All high-level functions within the FieldTrip directories may call functions within the same directory, from other directories at the same hierarchical level, or directories lower in the hierarchy.
 But, low-level functions should not call high-level functions.
 There is an exception for the utilities directory which allows lower-level functions to be called by the end-user at the level of the main FieldTrip functions.